ShijieQ/EnglishForGraduateOfSEU/SecondSemester.md

 #### Elements

-*这部分不太确定，文中以及课程ppt中没有给出明确的定义*

-- Review of  the research issue
+- Background of the results
+- The most important results/findings
-- Review of the method
+- Commenting on the results: generalizing and summarizing
-- ..

 ### Discussion